Skip to main content

 The art of bonsai originated in China thousands of years ago and was refined in Japan.
 The word bonsai was derived from the Japanese words “bon” (tray or pot) and “sai” (planting).

-Bonsai trees are not merely decorative plants but a result of harmony, patience, and balance between humans and nature.
+Bonsai trees are not merely ornamental plants but a result of harmony, patience, and balance between humans and nature.
 Bonsai captures the aura of nature and present it in a compact form.

 Techniques like pruning, wiring, and shaping are used to create a desirable size for the plant.
 Creating bonsai trees involves extensive plant care and attention to detail.